brianhigh/visual-tracerouter/README.md

 Mapping can be done with `ggmap` or `maps`, depending on the configuration of variables early in the R script.

 Example data in CSV files and output in PNG files are provided.

+Compare to: http://www.yougetsignal.com/tools/visual-tracert/ ... with the button "Proxy Trace" pressed after you enter the domain as "Remote Address".